eigerco/polka-storage/docs/src/getting-started/parachain-zombienet.md

 ## Accessing the Parachain

-To interact with the parachain, you'll need to connect to Charlie's node on port 42069.
-The port is configured in `zombienet/local-kube-testnet.toml`.
+To interact with the parachain, you'll need to connect to Charlie's node on port `42069`.
+The port is configured in [local-kube-testnet.toml](../misc/local-kube-testnet.toml) under `rpc_port` for Charlie's node.